 The level of the housing benefit plus the DHP must not exceed the weekly eligible rent, though this is not the case for those in receipt of Universal Credit.

-If at the time of the initial award it is felt the current accommodation is inappropriate, the customer will be advised to look for alternative ways of alleviating the hardship, for example, moving to cheaper accommodation.
+If at the time of the initial award it is felt the current accommodation is inappropriate, the customer will be advised to look for alternative ways of alleviating the hardship, for example, moving to cheaper accommodation and will be given reasonable time to do this but a DHP is not generally paid long term.

 The council will issue a payment in respect of the award of the DHP to either the customer, or his/her landlord/agent.